Introduction to sequencing by binding

 SBB is an innovative sequencing technology that delivers amazing NGS accuracy.
 By separating the binding and incorporation steps, optimizing the chemistries for each step, and using native nucleotides, greater signal to noise can be achieved resulting in higher accuracy base calls.

 Sequencing by binding solutions

-Providing opportunities for screening, monitoring, and therapy selection
+Enable development of screening, monitoring, and therapy selection

 Confirmation of potential editing outcomes at extraordinary sensitivity

 Validated whole exome sequencing (WES) using third-party hybrid capture protocols